phantom0004/KRYPT0S-Ransomware_POC/README.md

 ---

-Feel free to contribute to this project by submitting issues or pull requests.
-For any questions or concerns, please contact the project maintainer.

----

 **Disclaimer**: The author is not responsible for any misuse of this software.
 Use it only for educational purposes in controlled environments.